-- This Disclosure Note affirms the alignment of Phatisa's procedures with the Impact Principles and will be updated annually. - Phatisa underwent a second independent external verification of its alignment to the Impact Principles in 2022.
-This verification audit/limited assurance was performed by IBIS Consulting (IBIS), an independent ESG and sustainability consultancy based in South Africa. - The limited assurance engagement was conducted in accordance with the International Standard on Assurance Engagements 3000 (revised), Assurance Engagements other than audits or reviews of historical financial information issued by the International Auditing and Assurance Standards Board. - The Assurance Conclusion is as follows: 'We believe that the information provided by Phatisa and the work performed by IBIS are sufficient and appropriate to form a basis for our limited assurance conclusion.
-In our opinion and based on our limited assurance procedures, nothing has come to our attention that causes us to believe that Phatisa's policies, procedures and practices differ in any material way to the way that these are described in the Phatisa OPIM Disclosure Statement for 2022.' - The independent assurance report on the alignment of Phatisa with the Operating Principles for Impact Management is available at https://www.phatisa.com/files/ugd/1ebe5f_42950523cbb047c5b452fe0076932c0f.pdf.
-The verification will be replicated periodically. - Information on the current independent verifier is as follows:
+- This Disclosure statement affirms the alignment of Phatisa's procedures with the Impact Principles and will be updated annually. - Phatisa underwent a third independent external verification of its alignment to the Impact Principles in 2025.
+This verification was performed by IBIS Consulting (IBIS), an independent ESG and sustainability consultancy based in South Africa. - The limited assurance engagement was conducted in accordance with the International Standard on Assurance Engagements 3000 (revised), Assurance Engagements other than audits or reviews of historical financial information issued by the International Auditing and Assurance Standards Board. - The Assurance Conclusion is as follows: 'We believe that the information provided by Phatisa and the work performed by IBIS are sufficient and appropriate to form a basis for our limited assurance conclusion.
+In our opinion and based on our limited assurance procedures, nothing has come to our attention that causes us to believe that Phatisa's policies, procedures and practices differ in any material way to the way that these are described in the Phatisa OPIM Disclosure Statement for 2025.' - The independent assurance report on the alignment of Phatisa with the Operating Principles for Impact Management is available at X The verification will be replicated periodically. - Information on the current independent verifier is as follows:

-11 The independent verification may be conducted in different ways, i.e., as part of a financial audit, by an independent internal impact assessment committee, or through a portfolio/fund performance evaluation.
+9 The independent verification may be conducted in different ways, i.e., as part of a financial audit, by an independent internal impact assessment committee, or through a portfolio/fund performance evaluation.
 The frequency and complexity of the verification process should consider its cost, relative to the size of the fund or institution concerned, and appropriate confidentiality.

-Name and address: IBIS ESG Assurance (Pty) Limited First floor, Acacia Building The Avenue Office Park 45 Homestead Road, Rivonia Johannesburg, 2191 South Africa Qualifications: 'IBIS is a premier emerging market sustainability consultancy that helps companies unlock value by improving their environmental and social performance.
+Name and address: IBIS ESG Assurance (Pty) Limited 4 Sandown Valley Crescent Sandton Johannesburg, 2196 South Africa Qualifications: 'IBIS (part of the SLR Group) is a premier emerging market sustainability consultancy that helps companies unlock value by improving their environmental and social performance.
 We provide a unique combination of executive management and on-the-ground expertise supported by our extensive experience working with multinational companies and local clients across Africa and Asia.
 IBIS is an independent and licensed provider of sustainability assurance services.'
-Most recent review: 14 September 2022 Next planned review: 2025
+Most recent review: April 2025 Next planned review: 2028